Quick Answer

 A 2024 report from Greenhouse found that job seekers are now applying to an average of 46 jobs before receiving an offer.
 One major contributor to this application fatigue is the sheer number of recycled and reposted listings appearing in search results.

 - Lost time.
 Every job listing requires mental energy: reading the description, comparing requirements, deciding whether to apply.
-When 25-30% of your results are duplicates, you're spending hours each week re-evaluating positions you've already considered.
+When 25-30% of your results are reposts, you're spending hours each week re-evaluating positions you've already considered.

 - Missed opportunities.
 Reposted jobs don't just waste time—they push newer opportunities further down in your results.
 If you focus on the first 20-30 listings, fresh jobs appearing below recycled posts may never get your attention.